-No, I found my Pa and fiancee shot through the heart, Wade was silent for a long moment.
+No, I found my pa and fiancée shot through the heart.
+Wade was silent for a long moment.

 “Smallpox got my mother too,” Wade said.
 He paused.
-“My Pa... he was a lawman…”
+“My pa... he was a lawman…He lived by the gun and he died by it, a little over ten years ago now.”

-“Ah.”
-Anna’s voice was soft.
-She must have guessed that was how he had died.
+“Ah,” Anna’s voice was soft.
 “I’m sorry.”

-“It was a long time ago too,” Wade gave a rough smile, knowing that it felt sickly on his mouth.“Well.
-Ever since then, I’ve been looking after the ranch, trying to stop it getting sold, and keeping an eye on my fool of a brother,”
+“It was a long time ago too,” Wade gave a rough smile that felt sickly on his mouth.
+He glanced at Anna to see the same pain echoed in her eyes.
+A hurt that deep and that big had a way of marring a person.

+Anna flickered him a ghost of sad smile.
+“Well.
+I lost the family ranch after my parents died.
+Ever since then, I’ve been looking after my new ranch, trying to stop it getting sold, and keeping an eye on my fool of a brother.”

-Anna quickly changed the subject, for which Wade found himself thankful for.
+Anna quickly changed the subject, for which Wade found himself thankful.
 She glanced over at him, and Wade knew that it was his turn to share something.

 “I traveled.
-Worked just about everywhere, East to West, North to South,” Wade cracked his neck.
+Worked just about everywhere, east to west, north to south.”
+Wade cracked his neck.
 He felt suddenly heavy and oafish in front of her.
 What did he have to celebrate in front of this fierce woman trying to save her ranch in Cheyenne, Wyoming?

 All I’ve ever done is drifted, all my life.

 If there was a problem before him, Wade would deal with it.
 But as soon as it seemed the problem was too big, then Wade had always hit the trails.
 There was always work for a capable man after all, and…

-And staying anywhere gets you hurt, Wade thought.
+And staying anywhere for long gets you hurt.

 He shook his head.
-What a ridiculous thing to think of, now?
+What a ridiculous thing to think of, now.

-“Hm.”
+“Hmm.”
 Anna was looking at him.
 “You sound like a man who likes having few responsibilities, Wade Nash.
-No ranch, no children, no wife-”
+No ranch, no children, no wife.”

-Sarah.
-Don’t talk to me about Sarah-

-Wade felt a kick to his gut.
+Almost had a wife, Wade corrected.
+He felt a kick to his gut.
 He wasn’t sure if it was anger or sadness.
 In truth, it had been a long time since he had felt anything so keenly.

 “And yet you are clearly very good at taking responsibility.
 Sheriff Cain seems to like you.
 Your workers seem to like you,” Anna said.

 “They do?”
 Wade muttered.
 He thought the rail workers could barely stand him, in truth.
-But something had eased over the last few days, that much was clear.
-Ever since the fire, and the round of drinks at the Cheyenne Star.
+But something had eased over the last few days, that much was clear — ever since the fire, and the round of drinks at the Cheyenne Star.
 The men appeared to respect him a bit more now.
-They were probably more used to guards and supervisors who disappeared at the end of every shift to a rich saloon room and entertainment—not one who camped out with them, willing to take the bandit’s bullets if they came.
+They were probably more used to guards and supervisors who disappeared at the end of every shift to a rich saloon room and entertainment—not one who camped out with them who was willing to take the bandits’ bullets if they came.

 “Ezekiel said a good word about you too.
-Says he saw you break up a fight the other day?”
+Says he saw you break up a fight the other day.”
 Anna said.

 Ezekiel.
 The man we’re going to meet?

-“He does?”
+“He did?”
 Wade asked.
 He still had no idea who this Ezekiel was, but apparently he had already made an impression on the man.

 A few hours later, and Wade recognized exactly who Ezekiel Hartman was.

-“You’re the guy who warned me off the job,” Wade felt a grin cross his face as he followed Anna into Cheyenne’s busy foundry.
+“You’re the guy who warned me off the job.”
+Wade felt a grin cross his face as he followed Anna into Cheyenne’s busy foundry.

-Ezekiel Hartman was a mountain of a man, with a shaved head but a rich ruby red beard.
+Ezekiel Hartman was a mountain of a man, with a shaved head but a striking black beard.
 He was a few years older than Wade was, but clearly was fitter than most men half his age.